Your body at Week 30

 - Have less fatty, spicy and fried dishes to prevent distressing heartburn.
 Prevent reflux by not lying down straight after a meal.

-- You must be wondering at 30 weeks - are fetal movements okay.
-Keep check on foetal movements and ask your doctor if all is okay.
+- You must be wondering at 30 weeks - are fetal movements okay?
+Keep a check on foetal movements and ask your doctor if all is okay.

 - Don’t buy expensive creams for stretch marks!
 There are no miracle cures for it.
 Stretch marks fade over time.
 However, use creams and lotions if you are itchy or scratchy.